MICA-MNI/ENIGMA/docs/source/pages/hubs_doc/index.rst

 denotes increased hubness!

 ..
 Attention::
-     Because we do not have connectivity values for the ventricles, do make sure you set the "ventricles" flag to ``False`` when displaying the findings on the subcortical surfaces!
+     Because we do not have connectivity values for the ventricles, do make sure to set the "ventricles" flag to ``False`` when displaying the findings on the subcortical surfaces!

 .. tabs::